 4. Travel Through Europe by Train

 Talk about a bucket list travel experience!
-Unlike the United States, Europe has an incredible, affordable, and expansive train system that can take you throughout many different countries.
+Unlike the United States, Europe has an incredible, affordable, and expansive train system that can take you through many different countries.
 Hop on in Amsterdam and you might end up in Budapest!
 I urge you to go without a plan and instead buy cheap ticket after cheap ticket seeing where your final destination is (I prefer to use Omio).
 This is one of those cases where the journey is just as great, if not better, than the destination itself.

 5. Backpack Through Southeast Asia